swiftlang/swift/docs/CppInteroperability/Roadmap.md

 This type has specific reference semantics (described in the comment).
 The copy constructor is deleted, preventing some mis-use, but the semantics are largely not communicated.
 The C++ programmer is responsible for reading the comment to know how to use the type correctly; there is no concrete attribute that specifies `StatefulObject` should be used as a reference type.

 In Swift, reference types have their own language construct (`class`es).
 Swift clearly defines patterns for naming, generic programming, value categories, error handling, etc. and it is rare that a codebase deviates from the standard practice.
-Idiomatic, expressive Swift code uses these well-defined programming patterns, so, to align with the goals of the Swift programming language, and allow consumers of C++ APIs to have a similar experience, the Swift compiler should map C++ APIs to one of these specific patterns (editorial: re-word this crazy sentence to make it more clear/concise).
+Idiomatic, expressive Swift code uses these well-defined programming patterns, so, in an effort to allow Swift programmings who use C++ APIs to have a similar experience, the Swift compiler should map C++ APIs to one of these specific Swift programming patterns.
 To be able to map *any* C++ APIs to *some* specific Swift pattern, the Swift compiler must have some semantic information about the API.
 This semantic information may be provided through annotations or heuristics in the compiler.
 In the above example, the user should annotate `StatefulObject` as a reference type so that the Swift compiler can import it as a Swift `class`.

 To be able to follow the “Swift API model,” that is to have expressive APIs with strong idioms, the following goals are nessisary: